-A survey found almost two-thirds of homeowners say they regret tackling at least one DIY project.
+A survey found homeowners regret tackling at least one DIY project.

 Feeling handy in 2019?
 Pick your project carefully, and do your homework.

 If you’ve ever attempted a DIY project at home, only to be disappointed by the results, you’ve got lots of company.
 That’s the takeaway from a survey by Improvenet.com, which recently queried 2,000 Americans about their DIY experiences.

 From sloppy paint jobs to crooked tile, almost two-thirds of homeowners say they regret tackling at least one DIY project.
 And one-third has called in a pro to redo their amateurish work.